 - TOEFL score of 80 iBT (550 PBT) or higher to enroll in regular academic classes (does not apply to ESL applicants).

-- TOEFL score of 61 iBT (500 PBT) to enroll in ESL course and regular academic classes concurrently.
+- TOEFL score of 61 iBT (500 PBT) to enroll in the Center for English Language and Culture for International Students (CELCIS) and regular academic classes concurrently.

 - Exceptions can only be made with prior approval from the WMU Haenicke Institute for Global Education.